Our Story

 I grew up in Northern New Jersey and studied at Vassar College, in the lush Hudson Valley of New York, where I received a Bachelor of Arts in Psychology.
 At Vassar, I found my passion for the natural world, running and exploring the wooded trails around campus and while working at a local farm dedicated to community, education, and food justice.

 After graduating in 2014, I landed on Nantucket to teach environmental education at the Maria Mitchell Association and quickly fell in love with the magic of the island community.
-Like most islanders, I have woven several work experiences into my life- teacher, barista, therapeutic mentor, art instructor, farm volunteer.
 In 2017, I found Surfing Hydrangea through lovely friends who were working at the nursery at the time.
 The calm of caring for and being surrounded by plants drew me in.
 Now, I am proud to be part of the Sales team at Surfing Hydrangea and continue to connect people and plants.
 I particularly enjoy coming up with creative ways to connect our staff, build community, and have fun.

 I love so many plants, but my favorite at the moment is Calamintha nepeta, a perennial herb of the mint family that is native to Europe and the Mediterranean region.
 Calamintha is a popular deer-resistant perennial at the nursery and for good reason!
 It is both hardy and beautiful, with clouds of tiny tubular lilac to white flowers that bloom June through September.
 Calamintha is a stellar drought-tolerant addition to your garden, to attract bees and other insect pollinators.

-After work, I enjoy tending to my community garden plot, bike rides, yoga, cooking, and reading at the beach.
+After work, I enjoy tending to my community garden plot, reading at the beach, bike rides, yoga, and cooking.